 Revolutionary Discovery in Quantum Physics!
-New Electron Movement Unveiled! - YaNoticias
+New Electron Movement Unveiled! - YANoticias

 – Experimental conditions may be challenging to replicate.

-– The understanding of these behaviors is still in its infancy, requiring further research.
+– The understanding of these behaviours is still in its infancy, requiring further research.

 – Practical applications may take time to develop.